register-dynamics/registers.blog/_posts/2019-01-04-data-trusts.md

 who hold the data) store it in a verifiable structure that records all of the accesses and changes that are made to the data.
-For open data sets, this extra transparency allows the trustors (those who own the data) and the general public to be sure that no data impropriety is occuring.
+For open data sets, this extra transparency allows the trustors (those who own the data) and the general public to have more confidence that no data impropriety is occuring.

 If an organisation holds very sensitive data it can instead publish secure metadata that opaquely describes the state of their database,